fiszermane/opwolf-cheat/README.md

 At $C08E88 - The memory area that holds the byte or word with the lower part of the timer count.<br>
 <br>

-# Some of my findings in case it's interesting
+# Some of my findings in case it's interesting out there
 <br>
-- The Memory Map is documented but I did not use it that much.
 - Timer for the Machine Gun changes every 90 frames.
 There's a `BSR $544` (Bitscan Reverse) at $000522.
 - The number of frames is around here: $100932.
 - The number of shots taken during a game is around here: $100CA6.
 - When you get the Power Up the text is coming from this memory area: $1027F0.
 Adding a Breakpoint anywhere here `17da 17f2 a29e a2b4 a2de a2c8` and you will catch it when it renders.
-- The timer counter shown on the screen is here $100562
+- The timer counter shown on the screen is here $100562 either in byte or word.
 - A Breakpoint at $001128 will help and catch the exact instruction that helps debug what happens when "a shot" is taken - or when an interrupt happens.